ababaian/serratus/src/summarizer/README.md

 ### Stand-alone usage

-    $ python3 serratus_summarizer.py SRR1234.sam summary.txt - # notice trailing "-"
+    $ python3 serratus_summarizer.py SRR1234.sam summary.txt - th.tsv # notice "-" for the output filename

 ## Description

 The summarizer is designed to be inserted into the mapping pipeline to generate a summary of hits when a dataset completes.
 It acts like the Linux 'tee' command: input is forwarded to output while collecting data.

 Two meta-data files are required: acc_len_taxid.txt and taxid_desc.txt which are derived from NCBI data (Genbank records for pan-genome accessions and the Taxonomy database, respectively).
 By default, they are expected in the current directory.
 This can be overridden by exporting the SUMZER_DIR environment variable.
-These files can be obtained from here:

-    s3://serratus-public/var/acc_len_taxid.txt
-    s3://serratus-public/var/taxid_desc.txt
+Tinyhit is a new output format designed to be small as possible while enabling summary reports to be generated or re-generated.
+We expect the summarizer to evolve rapidly, and it would be better to work from a more compact format if possible.
+There are five fields: 1=Label, 2=Start, 3=Length, 4=diffs, 5=ee.
+Diffs is edit distance (NM:i tag in SAM record), ee=number of expected errors in the alignment calculated from the Q scores [https://doi.org/10.1093/bioinformatics/btv401].